Germany

 This is because there have so far been no official studies about the impact of UVC radiation on the various materials, no standardised tests or even international testing standards.

-So LAPP has initiated its own testing procedure for cables that can be used to test for UVC resistance.
+LAPP has therefore initiated its own test procedure for cables and cable glands, which can be used to test UV-C resistance.

 The following criteria were examined for the cables: